lingtalfi/TheBar/discussions/file-manager-protocol.md

 - **filename**: string, optional.
-    The name of the file, which includes the file extension.
+    The [filename](https://github.com/lingtalfi/NotationFan/blob/master/filename-basename.md) of the file, which includes the file extension.
     This represents the wish of the client, but the server can overwrite this value if it wants to.
+    It shouldn't contain any slash.

 - **directory**: string, optional.
     The relative path of the directory which contains the file.
+    It could potentially contain slashes (if the application allows it).
     This represents the wish of the client, but the server can overwrite this value if it wants to.